 The survey collects information from graduates about their study experience and the type of work or further study being undertaken after completing a qualification.
 USC will use the results to further develop its courses and programs, maximise students’ study experiences and to provide informed advice to students about career opportunities.
 GOS results will also inform higher education policy development and will be reported by media and publishers.

-Students who completed an award at USC from August to October in 2018 will be emailed details of the GOS survey from 31 January 2019.
+Students who completed an award at USC between March and July 2020 will be emailed details of the GOS survey from 29 October 2020.
 The email will include a direct link to the online survey which can be completed immediately and typically takes under 15 minutes.
-Invitation emails will come from the Social Research Centre (firstname.lastname@example.org) from 31 January to 3 March 2019.
+Invitation emails will come from the Social Research Centre (firstname.lastname@example.org) from 29 October to 29 November 2020.

 The GOS-L is a longitudinal study that connects with university graduates around three years after program completion.
 Information on graduates’ labour market outcomes are collected using methodology consistent with the GOS.

-The next GOS-L will be conducted in February 2019.
-Students who completed an award at USC in 2015 will receive an email invitation from the Social Research Centre (email@example.com).
+The next GOS-L will be conducted during February - March 2021.
+Students who completed an award at USC in 2017 will receive an email invitation from the Social Research Centre (email@example.com).

 For more information visit: Graduate Outcomes Survey - Longitudinal.

 - 93% of USC graduates were in employment three years after completing undergraduate study.

 - 86% of USC graduates were in full-time employment three years after completing undergraduate study.

 Access previous years' GOS-L reports here.